Alazaizeh/reading-notes/Read03.md

 The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.
 It can be assisted by technologies such as Cascading Style Sheets and scripting languages such as JavaScript.

+## Why HTML?
+Browsers do not display the HTML tags, but use them to interpret the content of the page.
+HTML can embed programs written in a scripting language such as JavaScript which affect the behavior and content of web pages.
+Inclusion of CSS defines the look and layout of content.

 ## What is an HTML Element?